digital-agenda-data/scoreboard.vagrant/README.md

 * yum update takes a _very_ long time.
 Sometimes this can be caused by unavailable local mirrors.
 Eventually it works (after 20-30 minutes), or you can kill the process and retry.

 ## TODO

-* Automatic startup for sparql-client
-* Not disable selinux
+* Don't disable selinux
-* Refactor locations of crtest and apache tomcat
-* tomcat-test.service
+* Get rid of all the sudo's from bootstrap.sh